smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 10 2018-12-01 Amy           Klobuchar     Perry IA    event spe~
     ## # ... with 1 more variable: description <chr>

-Who's visiting Iowa the first week of a month?
+Who’s visiting Iowa the first week of a month?

 ``` r
 events %>%